canonical/checkbox/docs/tutorial/using-checkbox/advanced-config.rst

   # and we use the transport we defined as well
   transport = out_to_stdout

-Launch Checkbox, it should print a human readable output to the stream you chose!
+When you now launch Checkbox it prints a human readable output to the stream you chose!

 .. note::